nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. NUS student requests to delete a specific exam in the exam list.
 2. MODPRO deletes the exam.
-3. MODPRO unlinks all tasks currently linked to the deleted exam. </br>
+3. MODPRO unlinks all tasks currently linked to the deleted exam. <br>
    Use case ends.

 **Extensions**
 * 1a.
 The command format is invalid.
     * 1a1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1b.
 The given index is non-positive or larger than 2147483647.
     * 1b1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1c.
 The given index is larger than the number of exams in the exam list.
     * 1c1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.

 **Use case: Unlink task from exam**